tylernnguyen5/SDO-Assignment-3/src/README.md

 ## Running end2end

-An environment variable has been added to set allow end 2 end testing to be ran again any endpoint.
+An environment variable has been added to set allow end 2 end testing to be ran against any endpoint.

 | variable | default|
 |-|-|